Medication

 Do not use glucocorticoids (systemic or local) in infants with bronchiolitis*.
 (Evidence quality: low; recommendation strength: strong)

-*For guidance on the use of glucocorticoids when SARS-CoV-2 infection is present, refer to ‘Treatment of SARS-CoV-2 co-infection’ on below.
+*For guidance on the use of glucocorticoids when SARS-CoV-2 infection is present, refer to ‘Treatment of SARS-CoV-2 co-infection’ below.

 Do not use glucocorticoids for the routine treatment of infants with bronchiolitis and a positive response to beta2 agonists or other markers of a latter asthmatic phenotype outside of an RCT.
 Beta2 agonists should not be used in infants <12 months of age.
 (Evidence quality: NA; recommendation strength: strong)